Geo-Stelar/geo-stelar/README.md

 *<br>
 I am an **indie developer** from El Salvador.
 I love working on projects that help people establish a strong presence on the internet.
 In today’s digital world, every venture needs to adapt to modern trends.
-My goal is to assist people in transforming their ideas into impactful digital solutions and taking that essential step into the future.
+My goal is to assist people in transforming their ideas into impactful digital solutions and taking that essential step into the future. <br>
+Currently, I am exploring backend frameworks to enhance my skills and ensure faster and more efficient development for future projects.

 I develop in differents programming languages, as well, the usages of frameworks (for backend and frontend):<br>